Character sheet for the film Willow.

 Rool and Franjean

-Brownie duo who also serve as comic reliefs in Willow's journey.
+A duo of Brownies who also serve as comic reliefs in Willow's journey.

 The general in charge of the Galladoorn army.
 He had a past acquaintence with Madmartigan, but while Airk served Galladoorn, Madmartigan refused to serve anyone.